spiggyBe/sample-app-tests-manual-testPlan-api-automation/README.md

-## Short intro for VISITORS - thank you for visiting me repository
+## Short intro for VISITORS - thank you for visiting my repository

 ### This is just demo presentation and combination of Manual Tests - folder documentation</br>